Nuki Bridge Firmware Arduino Framework

 - Web Serial Latest release build, no customization

-You can connect your Doorman via USB-C and click the button below to install the latest Doorman Nuki Bridge Firmware directly through Web Serial.
+You can connect your Doorman via USB-C and click the button below to install the latest Doorman Nuki Bridge Firmware (Home Assistant) directly through Web Serial.
+To use the MQTT firmware, adopt Doorman into your ESPHome Dashboard and apply the MQTT Example Firmware YAML.

 Firmware YAML

-This is the minimal ESPHome configuration YAML file.
+This is the minimal ESPHome configuration YAML file for use with Home Assistant.
 Be sure to update the API key.

 # Doorman S3 Nuki Bridge Firmware